TNanukem/TNanukem.github.io/_pages/cv.md

   - Second best summer project of 2019.
   - **Used technologies**: Python (Numpy, Pandas), Heroku and PostgreSQL

- * September 2017 - Today: General Director | Head of Management | Head of Technology at Entrepreneurship League of São Carlos
+ * September 2017 - Today: General Director, Head of Management, Head of Technology at Entrepreneurship League of São Carlos
     - I've helped the reestablishment of the group after 2 years of inactivity and, with my partners, I've taken it to a spotlight in the entrepreunership ecosystem of São Carlos.
 Some of my contributions were:
     - 220% growth of the personal effective of the group.
     - Co-created two high impact projects.